Get

 What Is the Vizsla Like With Children?

 Smaller children can fare well with them, too, but they may not be the best pairing with this breed.
-The Vizsla is extremely energetic and sometimes doesn’t know its own strength, so the concern would be around accidentally knocking small children over or being overly enthusiastic.2 This worry can be mitigated with constant supervision, but waiting until your children are big enough to dodge a joyful knock from these loving dogs is best.
+The Vizsla is extremely energetic and sometimes doesn’t know their own strength, so the concern would be around accidentally knocking small kids over or being overly enthusiastic.2 This worry can be mitigated with constant supervision, but waiting until your children are big enough to dodge a joyful knock from these loving dogs is best.

 What Activities Can Kids Do With Vizslas?